-Turn soda pop cans into decorative charms!
-This simple craft uses the metal from pop cans to create punched tin butterflies, flowers, birds, and more.
+Turn soda cans into decorative garden charms!
+This easy craft transforms the metal into punched tin butterflies, flowers, birds, and other creative shapes.

 Also see these recycled garden art projects for more ideas.